Ultraschall/ultraschall-portable/UserPlugins/ultraschall_api/Readme-First.txt

 Ultraschall Lua-Api for Reaper(reaper.fm)

+1. Install Reaper, SWS, JS-extension(latest version)
-1. Put the contents of the repository into the "UserPlugins"-folder in the ressources-folder of Reaper
+2. Put the contents of the repository into the "UserPlugins"-folder in the ressources-folder of Reaper
-2. Start Reaper and create a new script
+3. Start Reaper and create a new script
-3. Type in the following lines:
+4. Type in the following lines:

 dofile(reaper.GetResourcePath().."/UserPlugins/ultraschall_api.lua")
 ultraschall.ApiTest()